 The beer is cold and to support this you'll find mediocre brands that are made to taste refreshing.
-It isn't kept on ice, its merely a freezer that's cranked to the point ice can build up in the bottles.
+It isn't kept on ice, its because of a freezer that's cranked to it's breaking point.

 A side door opens to the left of the bar and downstairs you've got an area that's been added for people to BS and smoke.
 And as a rarity for established places, its an addition that fits.